Satellite Quantum Communications: Fundamental Bounds and Practical Security: Composable finite-size security for satellite CV-QKD

+In Fig.~\ref{RatesConfigsPic}, we show the performances that are achievable in downlink with setup$~1$, which clearly improve when the better setup$~2$ is considered, with positive key rates in the LEO region.
+By contrast, we need to assume the expensive setup$~3$ for enabling uplink, whose key rates appear to be restricted to the sub-LEO region (between $100~$km and $160~$km).
+Note that, thanks to the narrow homodyne filter, we may achieve positive key rates for day-time operation.
+In particular, in downlink, the suppression of the background is such that the day-time rate coincides with the night-time rate.
+For uplink, there is still a gap though, which is due to the effects of the ground-level turbulence on the beam.
+These effects reduce the transmissivity and are higher during the day.

-According to our investigation, all the configurations allow for secure quantum communications with a satellite, even though with different hardware requirements.
-The use of a narrow filter certainly helps to suppress the noise, paving the way for day-light implementations, under various weather conditions, that are able to approximate the optimal night-time performance.
-For day-time uplink, even if the thermal background is suppressed, there other factors that limits the performance, such as the increased value of the turbulence on the ground.
+According to our investigation, all the configurations allow for secure quantum communications with a satellite in the LEO/sub-LEO region, even though with different hardware requirements.
+The homodyne filter largely suppresses the background noise, paving the way for day-light implementations under various weather conditions.

-\subsubsection{Orbital slicing}
+\subsection{Orbital slicing}

-The $1$-radiant key rates are pessimistic estimates of what we can actually achieve.
-For this reason, we now consider a more accurate treatment where we explicitly account for the fact that different blocks of data correspond to different slices of the orbit within the good section $\theta\leq1$.
-In each slice we consider the minimum value for the transmissivity $\eta$, which is generally larger than the overall minimum value taken at $1$ radiant.
-Before presenting the improved rates, we need to make some preliminary considerations about an ideal modus operandi for the ground-satellite link.
+The $1$-radiant key rates are pessimistic estimates of what we can actually achieve with a satellite orbiting at an approximately constant altitude.
+For this reason, we now consider a more accurate treatment where we explicitly account for the fact that different blocks of data correspond to different slices of the orbit within the $1$-radiant sector.
+For each slice we consider the corresponding minimum rate, which is achieved at the largest zenith angle along that particular slice.
+The overall orbital rate is given by an average over the slices.

+Before presenting the improved results, we need to make some preliminary considerations about an ideal modus operandi for the ground-satellite link.